kaankutluturk/verdant/PROJECT_STATUS.md

 ## 🏆 **Conclusion**

-**EcoAI has successfully evolved from a skeleton project to a fully functional MVP that delivers on all its core promises:**
+**Lumina has successfully evolved from a skeleton project to a fully functional MVP that delivers on all its core promises:**

 1. ✅ **Local inference with Mistral 7B (quantized)** - IMPLEMENTED
 2. ✅ **Auto hardware detection and optimization** - IMPLEMENTED